-How good is car camping?
-Free from the zip-stretching, gram-counting limitations of hiking gear you’re free to go mental with luxury.
-Your car is a bottomless pit that will swallow your every desire.
+How good’s car camping?
+Free from the zip-stretching, gram-counting limitations of hiking gear, you’re free to go mental with luxury.
 Camp chairs?
 Check.
 Cast iron frypan?
 But of course.
 Coasters?
 Mate, we’re not hiking, but hey, is there a trick to closing your boot?

 It’s easy to get carried away once the four-wheeled-steed enters the equation.
 There’s a whole industry dedicated to car-camping gear that rivals the furniture in my apartment, but how necessary is it?
 Recently, in a move that you may deem masochistic, I’ve realised that we might not need it at all.